Bruce Kessler: Racing career

-Bruce Kessler was born in Seattle, Washington, and grew up in Beverly Hills, California.
+Kessler was born in Seattle, Washington, and grew up in Beverly Hills, California.
 He was the son of a clothing designer.
-In the early 1950s he started racing his mother's Jaguar XK120 in the Sports Car Club of America races at sixteen years old.
+In the early 1950s, he started racing his mother's Jaguar XK120 in the Sports Car Club of America races at sixteen years old.
 He raced the road race courses at Paramount Ranch and Willow Springs in California.
 He was a team driver along with Chuck Daigh for the Scarab race cars built by his good friend Lance Reventlow in the late 1950s.

 Kessler entered one World Championship Formula One Grand Prix (Monaco 1958) with a Connaught owned by Bernie Ecclestone, but failed to qualify, although he posted the 21st-fastest time of the 28 entrants.

 Kessler and Reventlow, driving Reventlow's Mercedes-Benz SL aluminum coupe had stopped at Blackwells Corner on CA Rt.
 466/133 on September 30, 1955 on their way to the Salinas Road Races when James Dean and his mechanic, Rolf Wutherich, pulled in with Dean's Porsche Spyder.
 They all agreed to meet for dinner at Paso Robles, about 60 miles away that evening.
-Reventlow and Kessler took off 10 minutes earlier.
+Reventlow and Kessler took off ten minutes earlier.
 Dean never made it as he was involved in a fatal two-car crash at Rt.
 466/41 near Cholame 30 miles away.
 Kessler remained the last person alive who spoke with James Dean before his death.

 The Scarabs won the International Grand Prix at Riverside, California beating the famous driver Phil Hill in a Ferrari.
 Kessler was invited to Europe to drive at Le Mans.

 On March 22, 1958, Kessler became class winner at "12 hour Florida International Grand Prix of Endurance for the AMOCO Trophy" (12 h Sebring), driving a Ferrari 250 GT LWB (#0773GT).

 After a serious crash at the 1959 Examiner Grand Prix at Pomona, California, Kessler spent days in a coma.
 Soon after, he retired from racing.